Leaf-Agriculture/docs/docs/beta_input_endpoints.md

 | [Get product matches historical][9]          | <span class="badge badge--success">GET</span> `/products/matching/operations/{operationId}/matches/{matchId}/historical` |

-### Get all provider products
+### Get all products

 &nbsp<span class="badge badge--success">GET</span>  `/products`

-List of products available from providers (for now only for John Deere).
+List of products from providers (for now only for John Deere) in a Leaf User level.
+This way, on this endpoint the user can search for all products that are available from traditional providers (e.g. John Deere), so here we do not include specific providers such as Agrian and CDMS.

 | Parameter (to filter by) | Values                                                                                                                                                                                                                              |
 |--------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|